Game mechanics - Assembly workers recruiting

 Labor market of assembly workers has limit on total recruitment for single period which is individual for each scenario.
 This means that if the total recruitment of all 8 companies in the group exceeds this limit, then one of the companies may recruit less assembly workers than specified in the decision (for example, the company decides to recruit 30 workers, and recruits only 15) or even do not recruit at all.
 Analyze the labor market capacity for each scenario separately.
 On the chart, each point shows ratio of the assembly workers total recruitment in the group for all companies in 1 period and number of actually recruited workers in 1 period.
 Red line shows 100% recruitment, above the red line number of recruited workers is lower than specified in the decision.
 Thus, it is possible to estimate the limit on total recruitment of workers in group for all teams.

 According to the statistics we collected, maximum number of recruited workers in the 1 period is 237 when total recruiting 250-260.
-Total recruitment limit for all teams in the group is at least 237.
+Total recruitment limit for all teams in the group is 237 maximum.
 For example, in group of 8 teams, this corresponds to about 30 assembly workers per team, which is more than enough for a comfortable game.

 Maximum number of recruited workers is 321 when recruiting is 501.
 Next results are 290 and 291 actually recruited workers.
 Wide range between recruited and recruiting workers is associated with a lower management budget (115 for 12C3 scenario versus 180 for 12C1 scenario), which is an important factor in calculating the number of recruited workers.
-However, total recruitment limit for all teams in the group is at least 291, which is even higher than for 12C1 scenario.
+However, total recruitment limit for all teams in the group is 291 maximum, which is even higher than for 12C1 scenario.

 The spread of recruited and recruiting assembly workers is about the same as for scenario 12C3.
 The reason is same, management budget is only 115, which is less than optimal budget (150 - 180) for the size of company that is proposed for management in this scenario.
 Maximum number of actually recruited workers is 215 with total recruiting in the group 262.